iotJumpway/Intel-Examples/Intel-Computer-Vision-SDK/TASS-PVL/Windows/Webcam/ConsoleApp/README.md

 Once you understand how it works you are free to modify the app accordingly.

-## This project uses four applications:
+## This project uses two applications:

-1. A device application (Node JS) which communicates with the IoT via the TechBubble Technologies IoT JumpWay.
+1. A Windows Computer Vision application.
-2. A Windows Computer Vision application that sends commands to the device to toggle the state of the LEDs and buzzer when known or unknown faces are detected.
+2. A Node JS application on an Intel® Edison that receives commands to activate LEDs and a buzzer when known or unknown faces are detected
-3. A Python Flask webserver displaying the real time stream from your camera and allowing you to train known people via the TechBubble IoT JumpWay WebSockets Client.
-4. A Node JS application that streams the camera feed via sockets.

 ## Software requirements